Toro 51621 vs Black+Decker BV6600 - The Differences

 CFM & MPH

-- When compared, the Black+Decker BV6600 demonstrates a CFM of 400, surpassing the 340 CFM of the Toro 51621, establishing it as the more powerful tool for swiftly clearing leaves from your yard.
+- CFM: Comparatively, the Black+Decker BV6600 boasts a CFM of 400, surpassing the 340 CFM of the Toro 51621, positioning it as the more effective choice for clearing leaves in a shorter amount of time.

 TL;DR